terodox/terodox.tech/content/posts/2020-03-15--celibacy-pattern/index.md

 ## The Celibacy Pattern

-I have to give all of the credit for the name of this pattern to Joseph Theriault ([@JosephTheriault](https://twitter.com/JosephTheriault)) who coined the term after we had used it several times.
+I have to give all of the credit for the name of this pattern to Joseph Theriault ([@JosephTheriault](https://twitter.com/JosephTheriault)) who coined the term after we had used this pattern several times.

 The basic idea is we need to guarantee everyone is getting the same instance of a class, even when an asynchronous request is required to instantiate it.
 This is especially important when the async call is a costly network request.

-A real world example of this would be a class that requires a user id, but one is not available at page load time.
+A real world example would be a class that requires a user id, but one is not available at page load time.
 We'll need to a fire a network request to get the required id before a consumer can use any class methods, and we want to make sure it's fired once, and only once.

 ## Show me the code